Why Is PCI Compliance Important?

 The PCI DSS updates have also emphasized the importance of PCI compliance, shining a spotlight on internal security practices and security awareness training for employees.

-The PCI SSC is in the midst of a new version update — PCI DSS v4.0 — that is set to become effective in Q1 of 2024.
+The PCI SSC has recently published a new version update, PCI DSS v4.0, which became effective in Q1 of 2024.
 However, some of the new requirements will not become mandatory until March 31, 2025.

-The new standard was officially released on March 31, 2022, and will allow merchants and service providers time to make necessary adjustments until the current version (PCI DSS v3.2.1) is retired on March 31, 2024.
+The new standard was officially released on March 31, 2022, but PCI DSS v3.2.1 remained in effect until March 31, 2024.
+This gave merchants and service providers time to make necessary adjustments until PCI DSS v3.2.1 was officially retired and superseded by v4.0.

 PCI DSS v4.0 includes a variety of changes that aim to keep up with emerging threats and technologies.
 Noteworthy changes include: